top of page

 Kitchen - Today

-As any interior designer would do, we decided again to update our kitchen.
-Changing the color scheme to green lower cabinets gave our space a new outlook and fresh vibes.
-Our neutral choices for countertops and backsplash along with the dark hardware and light fixtures still work great in our kitchen.
+As homeowners with a passion for interior design, the family decided again to update their kitchen.
+Changing the color scheme to green lower cabinets gave the space a new outlook and fresh vibes.
+The neutral choices for countertops and backsplash along with the dark hardware and light fixtures still work great in this kitchen.

 IMG_1950.jpeg